 A DUI attorney who is a true expert in drunk driving defense will know the science behind breath tests, including how to calculate a driver’s amount of alcohol using the Widmark formula that has been used to estimate a person’s approximate blood alcohol concentration by using the test subject’s weight (lean body mass), gender, and the start and ending time of alcohol consumption to approximate his or her BAC chart, over time.
 A standard elimination rate constant of 0.015 grams percent per hour is assumed.

 The machine uses infrared spectrophotometry to detect the presence of alcohol in a person’s blood.
 In simple terms, light passes narrowly through wavelengths or a chamber when somebody breathes into the breath machine, and the alcohol molecules either reflect the light or do not.
 The less light hitting the back of the target or the back of the sample chamber, the higher the alcohol level is.

-Steps a Lawyer Can Take to Challenge a Blood Test
+Steps a DUI Attorney Atlanta Can Take to Challenge a Blood Test

-If an attorney wants to start the process of challenging Atlanta DUI blood and breath tests, the first thing they will need to do is get a litigation package, if they can, from the Georgia Bureau of Investigation (GBI).
+If an attorney in Atlanta wants to start the process of challenging DUI blood and breath tests, the first thing he or she will need to do is file certain discovery and disclosure motions.
+Through an open records request, he or she can procure analytical findings from the Georgia Bureau of Investigation (GBI).

-The litigation package will allow the attorney to see the results that were tendered by the state, the chain of custody, how the blood was kept, who drew the blood, see the gas chromatograms that determine the measurements of how much ethanol or alcohol is in somebody’s blood.
+The litigation package used by DUI specialists will allow criminal defense attorney near me to see the results that were tendered by the State, allow review of the chain of custody, plus see how the blood was kept (i.e., under refrigerated conditions or not), plus who drew the blood.
+Next, he or she will demand to see the gas chromatograms from the GBI equipment that determine the measurements of how much ethanol or alcohol is in somebody’s blood.